 Seating Close to Stage.
 If you would like to sit near the stage for optimal viewing of the ASL interpreters or lip reading, we are happy to reserve seats for you and your guests.
 To reserve a seat through Eventbrite, check the box next to "Reserved Seating for Deaf/Hard-of-Hearing” on the event page, then click "Register."
 We are also happy to reserve your seats by phone or email.

-Video Footage with Closed Captions or ASL interpretation- Beginning with the Wolf Center’s 2018-2019 Forum on Stuff, videos of our past programs are closed-captioned in American English.
+Video Footage with Closed Captions or ASL Interpretation.
+Videos of our past programs, beginning with the Center's 2018-19 Forum on Stuff, are closed-captioned in American English.
 We also have a growing collection of videos presented with ASL interpretation.
-Visit our Vimeo page and our Vimeo ASL collection for more information.

 Seating Near the Stage.
 We are happy to reserve seats close to the stage for any guests with low vision and their companions.
 Please email or call the Wolf Center staff in advance of the event, so we can ensure that proper accommodations can be made.